-3.What are some of the lyrical topics and subjects the band explores with the music?
+3.What are some of the lyrical topics and subjects the band has explored so far with the music?

-4.What is the meaning and inspiration behind the name 'Gravkväde'?
+4.What is the meaning and inspiration behind the name 'Vipère'?

-5.Can you tell us a little bit more about the artwork that is presented on the album cover?
+5.Can you tell us a little bit more about the artwork that is presented on the ep cover?

 6.Currently there are only 2 members in the band, are you open to expanding the line up or do you prefer to remain a duo?

-8.On a worldwide level how has the reaction been to your music by fans of black, funeral doom metal and dark ambient?
+8.On a worldwide level how has the reaction been to your music by fans of black metal?